21. SPERMIDINE: THE ZOMBIE CELL KILLER (health project99+)

 Dear reader,

 To summarize this long post: Proteins can be a source for energy intake, but….. their main job is being ‘building blocks of life’ and working hard on hormones, enzymes, body tissues, and immunity.
-Latest research states that we should more or less double earlier traditional guidelines, up to 1.5 grams per kilo body weight.
-Which is not easy!
+Latest research states that we should more or less double earlier traditional guidelines, up to 1.5 grams per kilo body weight and spread your intake during the day.
+Which is not always easy!
 Two side notes.
 1. Do not eat farmed fish.
 2. Do not get fragile when you age; exercise and eat your protein.

 1. Energy first (=carbs and fats)